 A weakened immune system naturally leads to an increased vulnerability and potential increased frequency in catching these common, yet frustrating ailments.

-Ginger and Nausea
+Ginger and nausea

-This is why many ‘tummy teas’ – or digestive teas for soothing an upset tummy – contain ginger.
+Many ‘tummy teas’ – or digestive teas for soothing an upset tummy – contain ginger.
 We’ve got the ultimate recipe inspiration for a turmeric and ginger drink, so you can get creative in the kitchen in the name of gut health!

 Find out more ways how ginger can supercharge your day.

-Turmeric and Ginger Benefits – a Powerful Pairing
+Turmeric and ginger benefits – a powerful pairing

 Mixing ginger and turmeric makes for a powerful pairing, as it has been suggested that they are able to contribute towards easing common complaints.